muffsy/relayboard/README.md

-# Muffsy Input Select
+# Muffsy Relay Input Selector

-Starts a FreeRTOS task to print "Muffsy Input Select"
+Starts a FreeRTOS task that enables five relays one by one in a loop.